Mersin: Demographics

 The population of the city was 1,040,507 according to 2022 estimates.
 This figure refers to the urban part of the four districts Akdeniz, Mezitli, Toroslar and Yenişehir, that had a total population of 1,077,054 at the end of 2022.
 As of a 2021 estimation, the population of the Adana-Mersin Metropolitan Area was 3,300,000 inhabitants, making it the 4th most populous area of Turkey.

 Religion

 The Mersin Interfaith Cemetery, in the Yusuf Kılıç district, serves as a cemetery for all religions with graves of Muslims, Christians and Jews.

+According to church estimates, the total number of Christians in Mersin is around 3,000.
+Of these, roughly 1,500 belong to the Orthodox Church and about 1,300 are Catholics, while a small remainder consists of Armenians and Christians of Levantine origin.